songyandong/documentation/how_to_use_ppio_cli.md

 # How to use PPIO CLI

 ## Overview
 **PPIO** stands for PPIO Object Storage Service.
 The PPIO Command Line Interface (CLI) is a unified tool to manage your PPIO services.
-With just one tool to download and configure, you can control multiple PPIO services from the command line and automate them through scripts.And the command of PPIO CLI starts with `poss`.
+With just one tool to download and configure, you can control multiple PPIO services from the command line and automate them through scripts.
+Also, the command of PPIO CLI starts with `poss`.

 ## Step1: Install PPIO CLI
 - **Windows:**